How to choose between Portugal GTP, D3, D7, D8, Golden Visa and EU Blue Card: expert tips

 Speed and reliability

-The D3 visa is currently the fastest Portuguese residence route.
+The Global Talent Programme is currently the fastest Portuguese residence route.
 The entire process takes around 4 months, based on Immigrant Invest’s track record.

-In the university-structured D3 Global Talent Program, applications have so far reached a 100% approval rate.
+In the university-structured Global Talent Programme, applications have so far reached a 100% approval rate.
 This track is built in close coordination with AIMA, so once the agreement with the partner university is signed, the case is pre-aligned with AIMA’s criteria and moves through a vetted pathway.

 The Golden Visa follows a much slower path, although it also doesn’t require an entry visa.
 Investment-based applications are now part of a large administrative backlog: AIMA has publicly acknowledged more than 45,000 pending cases[8].